English

 Spring

-We continue to consolidate grammar, punctuation and spelling rules to ensure children are able to apply them to their own writing.
+We continue to consolidate grammar, punctuation and spelling rules to ensure children can apply them to their own writing.

 Summer

 The final topic of the year is a transition module designed to help pupils with the move from KS2 to KS3.
 During the topic, we will be studying the novel 'Holes' by Louis Sachar.
 We will be focusing on analysing the language and structure of the novel and using the story as inspiration for creative writing.
-This topic will help prepare children for the greater expectation of Year 7.
+This topic will help prepare children for the deeper analysis of writing expected in Year 7.

 51pKGUODUBL